 County Court Judgments and your credit file

-Commonly this is done by the creditor sending you an income and expenditure questionnaire which ask you questions about your income and outgoings.
+Commonly this is done by the creditor sending you an income and expenditure questionnaire (Standard Financial Statement) which asks you questions about your income and outgoings.

-While you can elect not to provide any information about your means to your creditor, the creditor can make an application asking the Court to order you to attend the Court to answer questions about your means.
-If you wish to voluntarily complete a questionnaire to send to your creditor or their solicitors, a link can be found here to a relevant questionnaire.
+Whilst you can elect not to provide any information about your means to your creditor, the creditor can make an application asking the Court to order you to attend the Court to answer questions about your means.
+If you wish to provide details of your income and outgoings to enable our client to assess your financial situation and any offer of repayment, a link to the Standard Financial Statement can be found here.

 Attachment of earnings

 If you are employed, your creditor may be able to ask the Court for an Attachment of Earnings Order.
 An Attachment of Earnings Order provides that a proportion of your earnings are deducted by your employer and paid to our client in instalments, until the judgment debt is satisfied.